cshuler/ASPA-UH_Integrated_Modeling_Framework/README.md

 # ASPA-UH_Integrated_Modeling_Framework

+By:
+Christopher K. Shuler (1), Matamua Katrina E. Mariner (2), Aly El-Kadi (1)
+###### (1) Water Resources Research Center and Department of Geology and Geophysics, University of Hawaii at Manoa  (2) American Samoa Power Authority, American Samoa USA

 A framework for, and a case study of a small scale, vertically integrated, collaborative groundwater modeling process that merges the fields of data-science and hydrology.
 This modeling framework applies an open-source, cloud-based, and process oriented paradigm to make modeling more accessible, transparent, reproducible, and stakeholder driven.
 We refer to this framework as vertically integrated because it includes a diverse chain of modular components extending from the direct collection and processing of basic hydrologic parameters, through to the development of a dynamic regional groundwater model.
+#
+##### Please explore this repository, everything here is open-source and created for the betterment of humanity.
+If you are new to GitHub also consider exploring [This Website](https://integratedmodelingframework.weebly.com/) to learn more about the project.
+#

 The framework has four descrete components: